 Gradient Descent Algorithm in Machine Learning

-In machine learning, Gradient descent is an optimization algorithm that helps to find the minimum of a cost function.
-It is a simple and efficient algorithm widely used for training various types of models like linear regression, logistic regression, and neural networks.
+Gradient descent is an optimization algorithm that helps find the minimum of a cost function quickly.
+It is a simple and efficient algorithm widely used for training various models like linear regression, logistic regression, and neural networks.
+In this blog, we will discuss this algorithm in detail.

 Key takeaways from this blog

-After going through this blog, you will be able to understand the following things:
+After going through this blog, we will be able to understand the following things:

 • Limitations of computation in machine learning